ecridge/jeo/docs/index.md

 As you may have noticed, the image at the top of this page is of an ISO keyboard.
-Jeo works with ANSI too (through you may wish to sacrifice your left Super for the Nav key), and I am sure it can be equally-well adapted to whatever fancy split Topre ortholinear keyboard you have sitting in front of you.[^endgame]  Here’s a little inspiration:
+Jeo works with ANSI too (through you may wish to sacrifice your left Alt for the Nav key), and I am sure it can be equally-well adapted to whatever fancy split Topre ortholinear keyboard you have sitting in front of you.[^endgame]  Here’s a little inspiration:

 ### ANSI desktop